Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/Neuronal-Dynamics/qif-neuron.md

 \\[\dot{V} = \lambda\left(V-V_{eq}\right)\\]
 if the eigenvalue
 \\[\lambda = F'(V_{eq})\\]
 Is non-zero.
 From this, we know the solution to a 1-D linear system, and can therefore analyze the behavior of the non-linear system via the solution to the linear one.
 Exponential growth implies instability, whereas exponential decay corresponds to stability.
 If our eigenvalue is \\(0\\), then we cannot use this method.
-Fixed points that have this property are called **hyperbolic equilibrium**.
+Fixed points that have this property are called **hyperbolic equilibria**.

 ## Topological Normal Form for Saddle-Node Bifurcation
 As mentioned, we can consider the normal form for dynamics that contain the same bifurcations.
 In this case the normal form is